Table of content

 Rigid scope, flexible development

-The most common misunderstanding in fixed-price-contract-based cooperation that generates conflicts is that the project’s scope was not been realized completely.
+The most common misunderstanding in Fixed-Price contract-based cooperation that generates conflicts is that the project’s scope has not been realized completely.
 In such cases, all the additional features and improvements that have been made instead of the previously defined scope are not considered.
 To avoid such misunderstandings, it’s better to sign an attachment to the agreement with updated contract terms.

 Conceptualization is the process of imagination.
 You have to visualize how the app will work and indicate its features.
 During that time, you might realize that some features are unnecessary or can be replaced by some already existing software integrations, but since you’ve contracted to develop them, you have to pay them the firm price (unless you can change the contract before the feature is developed or you developer allows you to reallocate the resources).

 Sometimes changes come too late, and a large part of the job is already done.
 That might mean throwing a huge part of code into the rubbish bin and the necessity to write it from scratch again.
 That may increase the overall cost as your contractor won’t take more risk, and you still have to pay for the pointless but done job.
 In such cases, changing the scope means changing the predetermined value of the contract.